UWCS/C_Course-Introduction/Session1.md

 ## <a name="WhatIsC"> What is C </a>

 **C** is a general purpose programming language that originated as the language for the UNIX Operating System.
 From its humble beginnings, **C** has been spread everywhere and it's highly likely that you'll be relying on **C** code every single day.
 Everything from airplane flight systems to version-control software like Git to applications you may be using right now relies on **C**.
-Even if you're coding something in a different language, it's likely that the interpreter/compiler is written in **C** and your machine is probably being held together by **C** and duck-tape.
+Even if you're coding something in a different language, it's likely that the interpreter/compiler is written in **C** and your machine is probably being held together by **C** and duct tape.

 **C** is known for its mix of a high-level and low-level approach; you still get a decent amount of features that you see in languages like Python, but you can still interact pretty closely with the hardware like a low-level language does.
 Relatedly, it's known for having some pretty hard concepts like pointers and memory management but don't worry - we'll cover these in the course!